bogusstudio/bogus/README.md

 # bogusstudio.com

 ##Add an image
-1. Upload new image into the images folder
+1. Upload new image into the images folder and commit changes
-2. Add new filename including extension to ```data.json```
+2. Add new filename including extension to ```data.json``` and commit changes